The Over-Certainty Phenomenon in Modern Test-Time Adaptation Algorithms: Results

-In this work, we identify the \textit{over-certainty phenomenon} of state-of-the-art UDA methodologies which cause harm to model calibration.
-To ameliorate this issue, we introduce a certainty regularizer, $\tau$, which adapts the sharpness of self-labels and persuades overall model entropy.
-The resulting algorithm, CD, jointly improves model accuracy and reduces calibration error while remaining memory efficient.
-Another merit of our methodology is its compatibility with the majority of backbone networks.
-CD does not require batch normalization layers like TENT and ETA do.
-This model agnostic approach permits greater freedom when choosing a suitable backbone.
-Furthermore, CD is compatible with existing prototypical learning approaches such as T3A and the work done by \cite{prototype_learning}.
-In the interest of reproducibility, we provide the code for our algorithm in the supplementary materials.
+Our study identifies the \textit{over-certainty phenomenon} of modern TTA methodologies which cause harm to model calibration.
+To ameliorate this issue, we introduce a certainty regularizer, $\tau$, that modulates model entropy and mitigates pseudo-label noise.
+The resulting algorithm, DEC, jointly improves model accuracy and reduces calibration error.
+DEC does not require batch normalization layers like SoTTA, TENT, and ETA do.
+This permits greater freedom when choosing a backbone.
+Furthermore, DEC is compatible with existing prototypical learning approaches. \reb{We speculate that there is an additional impact of identifying the over-certainty phenomenon: since existing work relies heavily on entropy-based techniques for assessing reliability, we surmise that improving calibration could engender improved reliability estimates.} A limitation of our work is that we focus only on the classification setting; we make no claim on whether or not the over-certainty phenomenon occurs in regression scenarios.